ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 support extensions that make C++ development easy.

-## About configuring vs. building
+## What are the differences between configuring the project and building the code?

-When developing software, two separate but linked aspects must be
+When developing software, there are two separate but linked stages:

-considered:
-- How to configure the project
+- Configuring the project.
-- How to build the source code
+- Building the source code.

-The first aspect is about configuring the project, which covers:
+**Configuring the project** includes making decisions and preparatory work around:
-- The platform itself (Windows, macOS, Linux): each platform has specific requirements and usage.
+- Selecting a platform, such as Windows, macOS, or Linux: each platform has specific requirements and usage.
-- Discovering what is available on the platform.
-For example, `libpng` might be required by the project to process images in the PNG format, and it may or may not be available on the platform.
+- Discovering what is available on the platform: for example, `libpng` might be required by the project to process images in PNG format, and it may or may not be available on the platform.
 Alternatively, it might be available, but not with a suitable configuration for the project needs.
 You may need to maintain a custom version of required dependencies.
-- Selecting project features: in some cases, projects might offer some degree of configuration, for example to disable support for PNG format images when a user knows that a feature will never be used.
-This is done to avoid bloating the application with never used code and functionality.
+- Selecting project features: in some cases, projects might offer some degree of configuration, for example, to disable support for PNG format images when a user knows that a feature will never be used.
+This is done to avoid bloating the application with never-used code and functionality.

-The second aspect is about building the project, which covers:
+**Building the source code** includes:
-- Compiling the human readable source code to produce binaries (executables and libraries) that can be run.
+- Compiling the human-readable source code to produce binaries (executables and libraries) that can be run.
 This involves invoking tools like compilers and linkers.
-- Managing dependencies: this ensures the different parts of the project are built in the proper order, and that when a rebuild is necessary (because a file has changed for example), only the required parts of the project are re-built.
+- Managing dependencies: this ensures that the different parts of the project are built in the correct order, and that when a rebuild is necessary (for example, because a file has changed), only the required parts of the project are rebuilt.
 It is an important optimization to save build time, especially for developers as they spend most of their time in an edit-compile-run loop.

-These two aspects are so common that tools are available to ease development and cover all situations and platforms.
-The tool used for this project is CMake.
+These two considerations are fundamental to the process of getting set up.
+Accordingly, tools are available to ease development and cover a wide variety of situations and platforms.
+The tool used for this project is **CMake**.
 CMake is available on all platforms and used by numerous projects, from very small projects to large projects like [LLVM](https://www.llvm.org) or [Qt](https://www.qt.io/).